Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Newtown Pippin

-Newtown Pippin apple tree
+Newtown Pippin apple trees

 In use since the 18th century, Newtown Pippin is a versatile American apple with a good aromatic flavor.